 Lastly, personal preference and sensitivity to temperature play a crucial role.
 Some individuals naturally sleep hotter than others, and their perception of heat can vary.
 It’s important to consider your own body’s response to temperature and select a weighted blanket that suits your comfort level.

 By taking into account the material, weight, climate, and personal preferences, you can find a weighted blanket that provides the desired pressure without causing excessive heat retention.
+Keep in mind that material costs can vary depending on the type of fill and fabric used, which may influence your choice.
 Experimentation may be necessary to find the perfect balance between comfort and temperature regulation.

 Tips to Stay Cool While Using a Weighted Blanket